-POLICY ENV 4.1 POLICY ENV 4.2 Priority Air Pollutants Air Pollutant Sources Focus on high-priority air pollutants, as identified in the Air Quality Plan, considering such criteria as health impacts, community concerns, air pollution trends, compliance with current state and federal standards and ability to affect improvements at the local level.
+Priority Air Pollutants

+Focus on high-priority air pollutants, as identified in the Air Quality Plan, considering such criteria as health impacts, community concerns, air pollution trends, compliance with current state and federal standards and ability to affect improvements at the local level.

+Air Pollutant Sources

 Implement a full spectrum of options-including engagement, incentives and regulation-that focus on prevention of air pollution at the source.

+Regional Pollution

-POLICY ENV 4.3 POLICY ENV 4.4 Regional Pollution Ozone Attainment Work with local and regional partners to identify and mitigate sources of transported pollutants that influence our local air quality.
+Work with local and regional partners to identify and mitigate sources of transported pollutants that influence our local air quality.

+Ozone Attainment

 Support attainment of Federal standards for ozone by implementing programs and policies that reduce local emissions of ozone-causing pollutants and supporting legislation and policy that reduces regional transport of ozone and ozone-causing pollutants.

 Coordinate with key partners such as the Regional Air Quality Council (RAQC).

+Indoor Air

-POLICY ENV 4.5 POLICY ENV 4.6 Indoor Air Vehicles and Non-Road Provide public information regarding potential indoor air quality concerns and promote Engines behavior change and public action to reduce Promote efforts to reduce fuel consumption and associated pollutant emissions from vehicles potential risks in homes, schools and associated pollutant emissions from vehicles and non-road engine sources, such as lawn and garden equipment.
+Provide public information regarding potential indoor air quality concerns and promote behavior change and public action to reduce potential risks in homes, schools and workplaces.

-POLICY ENV 4.7
+Vehicles and Non-Road Engines

+Promote efforts to reduce fuel consumption and associated pollutant emissions from vehicles and non-road engine sources, such as lawn and garden equipment.